-You can add the latter two because they are subdomains of the first redirect URL, contoso.com.
-This limitation will be removed in an upcoming release.
+You can add the latter two because they're subdomains of the first redirect URL, contoso.com.

-Also note, you can have only 20 reply URLs for a particular application - this limit applies across all app types that the registration supports (SPA, native client, web app, and service).
+You can have only 20 reply URLs for a particular application - this limit applies across all app types that the registration supports (single-page application (SPA), native client, web app, and service).

 Restrictions on libraries and SDKs

-Currently, library support for the v2.0 endpoint is limited.
-If you want to use the v2.0 endpoint in a production application, you have these options:
+Currently, library support for the Microsoft identity platform endpoint is limited.
+If you want to use the Microsoft identity platform endpoint in a production application, you have these options:

-- If you're building a web application, you can safely use the generally available server-side middleware to perform sign-in and token validation.
+- If you're building a web application, you can safely use the generally available server-side middleware to do sign-in and token validation.
 These include the OWIN OpenID Connect middleware for ASP.NET and the Node.js Passport plug-in.
-For code samples that use Microsoft middleware, see the v2.0 getting started section.
+For code samples that use Microsoft middleware, see the Microsoft identity platform getting started section.

-- If you're building a desktop or mobile application, you can use one of the preview Microsoft Authentication Libraries (MSAL).
-These libraries are in a production-supported preview, so it is safe to use them in production applications.
+- If you're building a desktop or mobile application, you can use one of the Microsoft Authentication Libraries (MSAL).
+These libraries are generally available or in a production-supported preview, so it is safe to use them in production applications.
 You can read more about the terms of the preview and the available libraries in authentication libraries reference.

-- For platforms not covered by Microsoft libraries, you can integrate with the v2.0 endpoint by directly sending and receiving protocol messages in your application code.
-The v2.0 OpenID Connect and OAuth protocols are explicitly documented to help you perform such an integration.
+- For platforms not covered by Microsoft libraries, you can integrate with the Microsoft identity platform endpoint by directly sending and receiving protocol messages in your application code.
+The OpenID Connect and OAuth protocols are explicitly documented to help you do such an integration.

-- Finally, you can use open-source OpenID Connect and OAuth libraries to integrate with the v2.0 endpoint.
-The v2.0 endpoint should be compatible with many open-source protocol libraries without changes.
+- Finally, you can use open-source OpenID Connect and OAuth libraries to integrate with the Microsoft identity platform endpoint.
+The Microsoft identity platform endpoint should be compatible with many open-source protocol libraries without changes.
 The availability of these kinds of libraries varies by language and platform.
 The OpenID Connect and OAuth 2.0 websites maintain a list of popular implementations.
-For more information, see Azure Active Directory v2.0 and authentication libraries, and the list of open-source client libraries and samples that have been tested with the v2.0 endpoint.
+For more information, see Microsoft identity platform and authentication libraries, and the list of open-source client libraries and samples that have been tested with the Microsoft identity platform endpoint.